 - 3rd Party Calculations

 - There is a wide range of different algorithms and inputs that can be used to estimate Calories.
 We recommend contacting the 3rd party for specifics on what data they use to estimate Calories.

 - Unlike Strava's own calculation, changes to your Strava weight and activity elevation will have no effect on Caloric total.

 - Changes to settings in 3rd party accounts may not be reflected in Strava.

 - To get calorie calculations for rides, Strava uses your power output and a coefficient for human efficiency.
 Power can be estimated if you enter your weight and the weight of your bike, or you can use a power meter to get a more accurate measure of your power output.
 If you are having trouble getting your Strava Power to calculate, see How to Get Power Calculated on your Rides.

-Calorie calculations for runs require that you enter your weight.
-Strava will use your weight and the elevation data and distance of your run to estimate calories burned.
-If you're having trouble getting calories calculated for your Runs, check or reset your elevation correction by following the instructions on Elevation Correction for your Activities.
+- To get calories calculations for runs, Strava requires that you enter your weight.
 Calories for runs are a function of speed (grade adjusted), weight, and moving time.
 Multiply these together with a scaling factor, and that's the estimate.